-When it comes to renovating your stairs or any questions that you might have regarding your project, let Blueprint Joinery help you or at least point you in the right direction.
-Phone us on (01691) 671020 or email us at firstname.lastname@example.org.
+When it comes to renovating your stairs or any questions that you might have regarding your project, let Blueprint Joinery help you.
+Phone us on (01691) 671020 or email us at firstname.lastname@example.org for more information.

 In staircase regulation, there are three different types of property that all have different rules.
 They are the following: